How to Warm Up Your Twitter Account Before Outreach

 Daily Activities:

-- Post 2-3 original tweets per day (not just retweets)
+- Post 2 to 3 original tweets per day (not just retweets)

-- Reply thoughtfully to 3-5 tweets (add value, don't just say "great post")
+- Reply thoughtfully to 3 to 5 tweets (add value, do not just say "great post")

 What NOT to Do: